Holmes-Benchmark/holmes-evaluation/README.md

     <p>
 </div>

-[Holmes 🔎](https://holmes-benchmark.github.io) is benchmark dedicated to linguistic knowledge within language models and features:
+[Holmes 🔎](https://holmes-benchmark.github.io) is benchmark dedicated to linguistic knowledge within language models and features 🔥:

-🔥 Comprehensive coverage of 66 linguistic phenomena addressing _morphology_, _syntax_, _semantics_, _reasoning_, and _discourse_.
+* Comprehensive analysis of 66 linguistic phenomena including _morphology_, _syntax_, _semantics_, _reasoning_, and _discourse_.

-🔥 Already 50 language models are assessed.
-Inspect the results using the [Leaderboard 🚀](https://holmes-leaderboard.streamlit.app/) and [Explorer 🔎](https://holmes-explorer.streamlit.app/).
+* Benchmark evaluations of 50 language models.
+Dive into the insights via [Holmes Leaderboard 🚀](https://holmes-leaderboard.streamlit.app/) and [Holmes Explorer 🔎](https://holmes-explorer.streamlit.app/).

-🔥 Source code to easily evaluate new language models on _the comprehensive_ Holmes 🔎 or _the efficient_ FlashHolmes ⚡.
+* Source code for evaluating new language models using the comprehensive Holmes 🔎 or the streamlined FlashHolmes ⚡.

 <p align="center">